GaloisInc/cryptol/README.md

 Magnus Carlsson, Fergus Henderson, Joe Hurd, Thomas Nordin, John Matthews and Sally Browning.
-In addition, much of the work on Cryptol has been funded by, and lots of design input was provided by the team at the [NSA's Laboratory for Advanced Cybersecurity Research](https://www.nsa.gov/what-we-do/research/cybersecurity-research/), including Brad Martin, Frank Taylor, and Sean Weaver.
+In addition, much of the work on Cryptol has been funded by, and lots of design input was provided by the team at the [NSA Laboratory for Advanced Cybersecurity Research](https://www.nsa.gov/what-we-do/research/cybersecurity-research/), including Brad Martin, Frank Taylor, and Sean Weaver.